The Second Annual Report

 The Second Annual Report is the debut album by English industrial music group Throbbing Gristle, released in November 1977 through Industrial Records.
-It is a combination of live and studio recordings made from October 1976 to September 1977.
-The Second Annual Report is considered to be influential within electronic music, being one of the first industrial music albums.
+It contains live and studio recordings made from October 1976 to September 1977.
+The Second Annual Report is considered one of the first industrial albums.

 Background

 The original vinyl edition went through several pressings.
-Industrial Records' original pressing totalled 785 copies, while Fetish Records pressed 2,000 copies followed by additional runs.
+Industrial Records's original pressing totaled 785 copies, while Fetish Records pressed 2,000 copies.
 Fetish would press the album twice more after the original Industrial Records master plates were destroyed.
 The third edition was included in the five-album Throbbing Gristle box set; the album was recut to play backwards and included a chamber orchestra on the track "After Cease to Exist".
-The Fetish plates were reused to cut pressings made by Mute Records and Celluloid Records, the latter of which was supposedly released without the band's permission.
-(At the very least, the Celluloid issue is known to have poor sound quality.)
-Towards the very end of track 8, "Recorded at Brighton" (incorrectly listed on many re-releases as "Maggot Death - Brighton"), "Down on the Street" by The Stooges can be heard during the fade-out.
+The Fetish plates were reused to cut pressings for Mute Records and Celluloid Records, the latter of which is known for its poor sound quality and was supposedly released without the band's permission.

-The original side 1 of the album features mostly highlight 'documentations' of four of Throbbing Gristle's circa-one-hour live recordings to date - skilfully edited down to track-sized passages by group-members Chris Carter and Peter Christopherson - augmented by only two studio recordings, "Industrial Introduction" and "Maggot Death".
-Side 2 consists entirely of a film soundtrack, one which (anecdotally) was conceived before the film that accompanied it.
-The soundtrack presented here is also significantly longer than the visual content of the film.
+A portion of "Down on the Street" by the Stooges can be heard at the end of "Maggot Death (Live at Brighton)".